go-gitea/gitea/docs/content/doc/administration/config-cheat-sheet.en-us.md

 - `SQLITE_TIMEOUT`: **500**: Query timeout for SQLite3 only.
 - `SQLITE_JOURNAL_MODE`: **""**: Change journal mode for SQlite3.
 Can be used to enable [WAL mode](https://www.sqlite.org/wal.html) when high load causes write congestion.
 See [SQlite3 docs](https://www.sqlite.org/pragma.html#pragma_journal_mode) for possible values.
 Defaults to the default for the database file, often DELETE.
 - `ITERATE_BUFFER_SIZE`: **50**: Internal buffer size for iterating.
-- `CHARSET`: **utf8mb4**: For MySQL only, either "utf8" or "utf8mb4".
-NOTICE: for "utf8mb4" you must use MySQL InnoDB > 5.6.
-Gitea is unable to check this.
 - `PATH`: **data/gitea.db**: For SQLite3 only, the database file path.
 - `LOG_SQL`: **true**: Log the executed SQL.
 - `DB_RETRIES`: **10**: How many ORM init / DB connect attempts allowed.